iosifache/awesome-ubuntu-appsec/README.md

 ## Description

 Ubuntu, a mature and user-friendly Linux distribution, is used by developers and security communities alike.
 Its appeal also lies in the ease of installing handy tools.
-We have two main software distribution channels:
+Ubuntu have two main software distribution channels:

 - [Ubuntu archive](https://packages.ubuntu.com): If software is embraced by Ubuntu or Debian because of its maturity and usefulness, it's distributed as a Debian package.
 Given the slow release cycle, you can expect only stable versions here.
 However, it's a double-edged sword - you might miss out on the latest features introduced by the upstream.
 - [Snap Store](https://snapcraft.io): Here's where anyone can play!
 By simply wrapping your software in a self-contained [snap](https://snapcraft.io/about), you can publish it in the Snap Store.
 With no restrictions on release cycles, maintainers can publish new versions at their own pace.

-We've curated this [open](#contributions) list of awesome tools that:
+This [open](#contributions) curates a list of awesome tools that:

 - Assist anyone working with code to ensure or improve the security of a codebase; and
 - Can be easily installed on Ubuntu, either from the Ubuntu Archive or the Snap Store.